 After all, Chop Dawg is a technical partner, not an agency.

-While ‘in-person’ is great (and don’t get me wrong; we attend our fair share of in-person meetings in and around Philadelphia, Atlanta, Seattle – we have small clusters of employees in each of those cities by design), the truth is, it’s simply a luxury in this day and age.
+While ‘in-person’ is great (and don’t get me wrong; we attend our fair share of in-person meetings in and around Philadelphia, Atlanta, Seattle, Boston and now, Washington, D.C. and LA — we have small clusters of employees in each of those cities by design), the truth is, it’s simply a luxury in this day and age.

 How to Run Your Business Remotely

 My advice to anyone running a remote team is to ensure your team has chemistry.

 Even a remote team needs to have good chemistry, or the work you put out will never be exceptional.

 It will always be harder to coordinate if there’s no chemistry between your remote teammates.